ariahosseini/ThermoElectric/README.md

 # Themoelectric.py — A python tool for design of high ZT nanoengineered thermoelectrics
 <div align="justify">

-*Thermoelectric.py* is a computational framework that computes electron transport coefficients with unique features to design the nanoscale morphology of thermoelectrics (TEs) to obtain electron scattering that will enhance thermoelectric performance through electron energy filtering.
-It includes unique features to design the nanoscale morphology of thermoelectrics (TEs) to obtain electron scattering that will enhance thermoelectric performance through electron energy filtering.
-The code uses the semiclassical Boltzmann transport equation to compute the TE properties of electrical conductivity, Seebeck coefficient, electron contribution to thermal conductivity, etc. under single relaxation time approximation.
+*Thermoelectric.py* is a computational framework that computes electron transport coefficients with unique features to design the nanoscale morphology of thermoelectrics (TEs) to obtain electron scattering that will enhance performance through electron energy filtering.
+The code uses the semiclassical Boltzmann transport equation to compute the TE properties of electrical conductivity, Seebeck coefficient, electron contribution to thermal conductivity, etc., under relaxation time approximation.
 The code has an interface with the VASP ab initio simulation package.
-What distinguishes Thermoelectric.py from other software such as BoltzTrap is sets of sub-tools that are implemented assist in modeling electron transport in semiconductors.
+What distinguishes *Thermoelectric.py* from other software such as *BoltzTrap* is sets of subtools that are implemented assist in modeling electron transport in semiconductors.
 These include a tool for self-consistent calculation of the Fermi level from a given carrier concentration, and a fast algorithm that uses Fermi’s golden rule to compute the energy dependent electron scattering rate due nanoparticles, pores and grain boundaries.
 The first of these subtools circumvent the problem that DFT underestimates the band gaps, and the second performs isosurface integrals to enable very dense but numerically efficient Brillouin Zone mesh sampling.
-The package is publicly available at my
 </div>

 - [THEORY](#THEORY)